jfreedman0212/mc-forge-server/README.md

 The first two are secrets since they're credentials for other systems.
 The last one is just a regular variable.

+The `RELEASE_TOKEN` needs read-only "Metadata" permissions and read/write "Contents" permissions. **Just configure it for this repo**, not all of them!

 ## Making Configuration Changes

 All configuration (except for the datapacks, more on those later) are defined in this repository.
 If people are on the server